-Competition for the cable services we offer primarily includes direct broadcast satellite ("DBS") providers and phone companies.
+Competition for the cable services we offer consists primarily of direct broadcast satellite ("DBS") providers, which have a national footprint and compete in all our service areas, and phone companies, which overlap approximately 45% of our service areas and are continuing to expand their fiber-based networks.
 These competitors offer features, pricing and packaging for cable services that are comparable to the pricing and services we offer.
-Recently, new video services and devices have emerged that offer digital distribution of movies, television shows and other video programming, some of which charge a nominal or no fee for access.
-The success of these new services could negatively impact the demand for our video services, including for our DVR, premium network, On Demand and streaming services.
+There also continue to be new companies, some with significant financial resources, that potentially may compete on a larger scale with our cable services.
+For example, companies continue to emerge that provide Internet streaming and downloading of video programming, some of which charge a nominal or no fee, and Google recently launched high-speed Internet and video services in a limited number of areas.
 Moreover, wireless technology, such as 3G and 4G wireless broadband services and Wi-Fi networks, may compete with our video and high-speed Internet services, and our voice services are facing increased competition as a result of wireless and Internet-based phone services.